An Empirical Survey of Data Augmentation for Time Series Classification with Neural Networks: Results and discussion

 This trial examines the relationship between time series length and change in accuracy.
-From the results in Fig.~\ref{fig:correlations}~(d), it can be observed that there are strong correlations.
-For example, for Slicing, there is a positive correlation for the CNN-based methods, VGG and ResNet.
+The expectation here would be that the correlation between the two is zero because naively, there should be no strong relationship.
+However, from the results in Fig.~\ref{fig:correlations}~(d), it can be observed that there are strong correlations.
+For example, for Slicing, there are positive correlations for the models with CNN components: VGG, ResNet, and LSTM-FCN.
 This means that as the time series grows larger, the gain in accuracy goes up.
 One explanation for this might be due to longer time series containing less information at the endpoints, which Slicing crops.
-Another interesting observation is that the two augmentation methods most similar to Slicing, i.e. Time Warping and Window Warping, tend to have negative correlations.
-This could be because the amount of warping done is based on the length of the pattern.
-Longer patterns will be warped more than shorter ones.
-In this case, it might lead to excess warping which causes the accuracy to decrease.
-Similarly, for MLP and LSTM-FCN, data augmentation generally decreased the accuracy, so longer patterns would lead to excessive transformations causing even worse accuracy.
+Conversely, for the RNN-based networks, LSTM and BLSTM, the correlations were generally negative and LSTM-FCN had a strong negative correlation for Jittering, SPAWNER, and wDBA.

-\subsubsection{Dataset Variance}
+\subsubsection{Dataset variance}

-Next the correlation between $\Delta Acc$ and the dataset variance $\bar{\sigma}^2_{\mathrm{DS}}$ is found for each data augmentation method and network model combination.
+Next, the correlation between $\Delta Acc$ and the dataset variance $\bar{\sigma}^2_{\mathrm{DS}}$ is found for each data augmentation method and network model combination.
 The dataset variance is the average element-wise variance across the entire training dataset, or:

 where $T$ is the number of time steps and $\sigma^2_t$ is the variance at time step $t$ across the whole dataset.
 The correlation between $\Delta Acc$ and $\bar{\sigma}^2_{\mathrm{DS}}$ explains the relationship between the change and accuracy and the differences between the patterns in the dataset.
 A positive correlation is expected because datasets with small variations have similar patterns, even between classes, and would be disturbed from the transformations of the data augmentation methods.